Kay Koplovitz: Early life and education

-Kay Koplovitz was born as Kay Smith in a middle-class neighborhood of Milwaukee, Wisconsin, her mom worked in the home, and her father was a sales executive for a metal forging company.
-As a young child Koplovitz would always be looking for ways to make money, having an early affinity for salesmanship, her entrepreneurial spirt was being crafted, from selling Christmas cards to Girl Scout cookies, Koplovitz loved making ideas work, making money and being able to buy things she wanted.
+Kay Koplovitz was born as Kay Smith in a middle-class neighborhood of Milwaukee, Wisconsin.
+Her mom worked at home, and her father was a sales executive for a metal forging company.
+As a young child, Koplovitz would always be looking for ways to make money, having an early affinity for salesmanship, her entrepreneurial spirit was being crafted, from selling Christmas cards to Girl Scout cookies, Koplovitz loved making ideas work, making money, and being able to buy things she wanted.

 Koplovitz graduated from the University of Wisconsin–Madison with a B.A. in communications and earned a master's degree in communications from Michigan State University.

 Between her junior and senior year Koplovitz visited England, and while on her travels saw a poster advertising a lecture on geosynchronous orbiting satellites.
 The then twenty year old Koplovitz was fascinated by the lecture, and later she wrote her masters thesis on satellite communications and the potential impact on governments, people, and communications.